DAY 1 SATURDAY YEREVAN or TBILISI (OPTIONAL)

 DAY 3 MONDAY YEREVAN – KHOR VIRAP – NORAVANK – ARENI – YEREVAN

 Breakfast.
 Drive to the Khor Virap Monastery, where the Mt.
 Ararat reveals its breathtaking size and splendor.
 Khor Virap is one of the most popular destinations in Armenia, primarily because it is where the St. Gregory the Illuminator, the future head of the Armenian Apostolic Church, was imprisoned here for 13 years.

 Continue in the Vayots Dzor Province, which is Armenia’s most storied wine growing region.
-Visit the masterpiece of medieval Armenian architecture, the 14th century Noravank Monastery, a major religious and cultural center of Armenia of the past.
+Visit the masterpiece of medieval Armenian architecture, the 14th century Noravank Monastery, a major religious and cultural center of Armenia in the past.
 Lunch.
 Stopover for wine tasting at the local winery in Areni village, which is famous for its delicious dry red wine.
 Return to Yerevan.
 Overnight in Yerevan.